 - The ANMF will take all reasonable steps to ensure that the personal information it collects and stores is accurate, complete and current.

-- Personal information is kept in secured locations on the premises and is only accessed by authorised personnel.
+- Personal information is kept in secured locations and is only accessed by authorised personnel.
 Personal information kept electronically is handled with care and secured by user identifiers, and passwords accessed only by authorised personnel.
 An electronic backup of information is stored in a secure offsite facility for disaster recovery purposes, and is only accessed by authorised personnel.

 - Archived personal information is maintained in a secure offsite facility and is only accessed by authorised personnel.